 The master of social work program has a strong emphasis on social and economic justice.
 As such, the degree has an advanced generalist concentration, preparing students to create change at all system levels, from individuals to communities.
-Students may select a specialization in either mental health or in child and family services.
+Students may select a specialization in either mental health or in child and family practice.

-An advanced standing program exists for students who meet specific criteria including a baccalaureate social work degree from an undergraduate social work program accredited by the Counsel of Social Work Education (CSWE).
-Students with related degrees will not be admitted under advanced standing status, but may be admitted to the foundation program.
+A 33 hour advanced standing program exists for students who meet specific criteria including a baccalaureate social work degree from an undergraduate social work program accredited by the Counsel of Social Work Education (CSWE).
+Students with related degrees will not be admitted under advanced standing status, but may be admitted to the 60 hour foundation program.